 Colin Caffell pottery

-Colin produces high-alkaline-glazed stoneware pottery fired in an electric kiln.
-These are hand-thrown, thrown and coiled, or composite original works mainly inspired by views of the Atlantic Ocean from Sennen Cove.
+Colin produces mainly individual pieces of stoneware pottery fired in an electric kiln.
+These are hand-thrown, thrown and coiled, or composite original works mainly inspired by views of the ocean and coastal moorland of West Cornwall.
 Colin's greatest challenge with these misty sea and landscape pots - these paintings in the round - is to get glaze colours, which are basically chemical reactions, to behave in a painterly way, more like pigments.
 These effects, that have taken years of experimentation to develop, are built up with brushed-on coloured slips on the raw pot, followed by various dipped, inlaid and brushed on oxides and glazes before the second firing.
 Colin developed his skills as a ceramicist at Camberwell School of Art in London, where he was taught to throw and design pots by many well known urban ceramicists of the time: Ian Godfrey, Colin Pearson, Glenys Barton and Ewen Henderson, to name but a few.
-His greatest influence, however, has probably been Lucie Rie, to whom he has always been grateful for the time she gave him at her studio.
+His greatest influence, however, has probably been Lucie Rie, to whom he will always be grateful for the time she gave him at her studio.